wbierbower/fauxgeo/README.md

-# FauxGeo: programmatically generate geospatial rasters for testing
+# FauxGeo: generate simple geospatial rasters

 FauxGeo is a python library that generates simple OSGeo-supported rasters.
 The primary purpose for this library is to help test geoprocessing functions.